-After each established political party caucus, each party shall file a Certificate of Nomination by Caucus (SBE Form H-2).
-This form lists each candidate nominated for office.
-The Certificate of Nomination shall be accompanied by each candidate's Statement of Candidacy, (SBE Form P-1), their receipt for filing a Statement of Economic Interests, and the Name Change Supplement (SBE Form H-2A), if applicable.
-The Certificate of Nomination is filed with the municipal clerk between the 113th and 106th day (December 12-19, 2022) prior to the consolidated election.
-The municipal clerk shall then file a Certification of Ballot (SBE Form G-1) to the election authority (county clerk or board of election commissioners) not less than 68 days (January 26, 2023) before the April 4, 2023 Consolidated Election.
+The Certificate of Nomination is filed with the municipal clerk between the 113th and 106th day (December 9-16, 2024) prior to the Consolidated Election.
+The municipal clerk shall then file a Certification of Ballot (SBE Form G-1) to the election authority (county clerk or board of election commissioners) not less than 68 days (January 23, 2025) before the April 1, 2025 Consolidated Election.
 This Certification of Ballot lists the offices and names of the nominees for each office as they appear upon the Certificate of Nomination by Caucus.
-(10 ILCS 5/7-60.1, 5/10-1(a), 10-5.1)
+(10 ILCS 5/7-60.1, 10-1(a), 10-5.1)